nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_hour_7_line_full.md

 # Hourly Distribution Full Queue Calls

-*Hourly Distribution Full Queue Calls* for selected queues in the set working hours.
+*Hourly Distribution Full Queue Calls*  for the selected queues during configured working hours.

 The line graph shows the total number of calls that have not entered the queue by maximum number of calls waiting in queue